lesinlor/bus-server/README.md

 npm run dev

 # build for production with minification
-npm run build(the api is in the Express server,bulid can't work as well)
+npm run build(the api is in the Express server,bulid can't work as well.)

 ```
 > now the interactive and function is done.UI is unfinish.